Miss You (film): Plot

-In the present, Vasu discovers that he has lost two years of his memory following the accident.
-After learning the truth, he confronts Subbulakshmi about reuniting, but she declines, fearing that he might hate her once he regains his memories.
-Vasu decides to leave Bengaluru, but Subbulakshmi's friend Sahana intervenes, revealing more about Subbulakshmi's past.
-After separating from Vasu, Subbulakshmi had been consumed by guilt for being selfish and not trusting her husband.
-Emboldened, she had reported the murder to the police and filed a case against Minister Singaraayar's son.
-As a result, Singaraayar and his men have been threatening Subbulakshmi's life.
-Despite their separation, Sahana requests Vasu to stay with Subbulakshmi and protect her from harm.
-The court delivers its verdict, and the minister's son is sentenced to life imprisonment, while his friends receive seven-year prison terms.
-Vasu departs for Chennai.
+In the present, Vasu learns that the accident erased two years of his memory.
+When he asks Subbulakshmi to reunite with him, she declines, fearing he will hate her again if his memories return.
+Before leaving Bengaluru, Vasu learns from Subbulakshmi's friend Sahana that, overcome by guilt after their separation, Subbulakshmi eventually reported the murder and filed a case against Minister Singaraayar's son, resulting in repeated threats against her life.
+The court later sentences the minister's son to life imprisonment, while his accomplices receive seven-year prison terms.

-Upon his arrival, he receives a call from film producer AVR, who invites him to narrate a story to actor Suriya.
-However, Vasu has forgotten the story.
-Aravind reminds Vasu that he had shared the entire story with Subbulakshmi earlier.
-Subbulakshmi travels to Chennai to help Vasu recall the story.
-At a coffee shop, she begins to narrate the story, and Vasu orders a Bella coffee, which triggers a flood of memories.
-He recalls his past, including the events leading up to the accident.
-Overwhelmed with remorse for his past behavior, Vasu seeks forgiveness from Subbulakshmi.
-She, too, apologizes for her selfishness.
-Subbulakshmi expresses concern that Vasu might forget her again, but he reassures her that the phone recordings of her narrating the story can serve as a reminder.
+Back in Chennai, Vasu is invited by producer AVR to narrate a story to actor Suriya, but he realises he has forgotten it.
+Aravind reminds him that he had previously narrated the entire story to Subbulakshmi.
+She travels to Chennai to help him remember, and while recounting it at a coffee shop, Vasu orders a Bella coffee that triggers the return of his memories, including the events leading to the accident.
+Filled with remorse, Vasu apologises for his past behaviour, while Subbulakshmi apologises for her selfishness and lack of trust.
+When she fears he may forget her again, Vasu reassures her that recordings of her narration will always remind him of her.

-The film concludes with the couple sharing a tearful and emotional reunion, embracing each other as they begin anew.
+The film ends with the couple sharing an emotional reunion and embracing as they begin their lives anew.